hibengler/ftgles2/README.md

 See the [Demos](http://github.com/cdave1/ftgles/tree/master/iPhone/) folder for several comprehensive sample iPhone apps.
 The demo apps include a unicode demo, as well as a demonstration of how to use layouts to easily align and position your text.

-## Differences between FTGL and FTGLES
+## Differences between FTGL and FTGLES2

-FTGLES 0.2.1 supports the following font types from the original FTGL library:
+FTGLES2 0.2.1 supports the following font types from the original FTGL library:

  - FTBufferFont
  - FTGLOutlineFont